OfficeDev/OfficeAddinDevKit/README.md

 Select **Preview Your Office Add-in(F5)** to launch the add-in and debug the code.
 In the dropdown menu, select the option **Edge Desktop (Edge Chromium)**.

 The extension then checks that the prerequisites are met before debugging starts.
-Check the terminal for detailed information if there are issues with your environment.
+The terminal will display detailed information if there are issues with your environment.
 After this process, the Office desktop application launches and sideloads the add-in.

 You can also start debugging by pressing the `F5` key or running the `npm run start` command in the terminal.